mridubhatnagar/blogs-backup/clwnptnw000030alj3h8ney6i.md

 ## Why I started yoga?

 1\.
 There was a time in life (2 years back) when my father passed away.
 And, I started questioning about existence.
 Why even live when ultimately we are all going to die.
 I was discussing the same with someone.
-And, they suggested me. **To have something in life that you look forward too.
-Bitter truth about life is.**
+And, they suggested me. **To have something in life that you look forward too.**

 This single thought/perspective.
 Struck a cord with me.
 We spend our life's focused on people.
 Doing everything for them.
 And, when they are no more with us.
 We are lost.
 We don't have anything to hold on to anymore.

-Have an activity that you love practicing.
+**Have an activity that you love practicing.**

 2\.
 Stress.
 Either you are someone who has been playing the cards right.
 And, balancing career and relationships.
 Or sailing in the boat similar to mine.
 Marriageable age.
 You haven't found a partner.
 And, from family, relatives to friends there is only one discussion.
 Marriage?
 Have you started seeing someone?
 To be honest, last 1 year.
 I had started to withdraw myself.
 From meeting relatives
 and friends alike.

 3\.
 I have seen first hand.
 What happens when you don't take care of your health.
-After father's passing away.
-One thing was to start taking care of own health.
+After father's passing away, one lesson learned was to take care of health.

 4\.
-I enjoy playing outdoors.
+I enjoy playing and being outdoors.
 Some years back I had tried White Water Kayaking.
 Couldn't do it.
-Being physically fit seemed the way to be able to give it a shot
+Being physically fit seemed the way to be able to give it a shot again.
-again.

 ## **Why I stayed with Yoga?**